MichaelZoberman/sql/02_activities/assignments/DC_Cohort/Assignment1.md

 Consider, for example, concepts of fariness, inequality, social structures, marginalization, intersection of technology and society, etc.

+- Social media algorithms rely on large databases of aggregated user data to reward engagement and emotion.
+They often amplify controversy or conformity.
+Their goal is attention and profit, not the wellbeing of the users or humanity.
+- Music and streaming recommendations reflect assumptions about taste and identity, sometimes stereotyping users by gender, age, or region.
+- Job applications are filtered by algorithms shaped by criteria from biased databases to affect who will have a harder time finding a job.
+- Credit scores rely on large databases of aggregated financial information to decide who is considered worthy of a loan while simultaneously ensuring that people remain in debt.
+This mechanism ensures that people who don't start financially well-off will not have the same opportunities.
+- Citizenship databases are used to decide which groups of people are allowed to live, work, and visit certain geographical locations.
+This is usually decided solely on where each individual is born.
+It will largely shape their lived experiences and provide an identity to those people based on borders arbitrarily determined by historical forces.
+- Data on human health is aggregated by a variety of companies such as health insurance and life insurance corporations and analyzed to maximize profit in a way that often reinforces existing inequalities.
 ```
 Your thoughts...
 ```